 David: After a couple days, I thought, I don’t think she’s doin’ this anymore.
 (Laughter) So, it becomes my job!
 (Laughter)

 John: We’re gonna hear from some husbands who are just really … really not so grateful for this—

 Jim: --that Sandy used her resources and you know, let the dishes there for you to do.

 David: Well, she’s smart.
 It was pretty clear.
 I thought, wow; I think she had asked me a few times before, if memory serves (Laughing) and I really hadn’t come through.
 I thought, hey, how about every other meal?
 No, no, she’s cooking every meal for me in the evening.
 She’s a wonderful cook, so it made sense to her that I take care of everything else.
 You know what?
 She’s right.

 David: Wives spend too much time cleaning the home.
 The home is very important to them and even back in Old Testament days, the tent was critically important, all right, the caravan, whatever.
 So, they want to get all those jobs done before they have time with the husband.
 Guess what?
-They are too tired and fatigued and they're not makin' the man the priority.
-I've told a woman this last week, you know.
-You're spending too much time.
-You want to get those jobs done, 'cause they're all in your head.
-Let's try this.
-Let's spend a half an hour with your husband helping, getting some of the jobs done.
-Then you have your couple talk time while you're still fresh.
+They are too tired and fatigued and they’re not makin’ the man the priority.
+I’ve told a woman this last week.
+You’re spending too much time.
+You want to get those jobs done, ‘cause they’re all in your head.
+Let’s try this.
+Let’s spend a half an hour with your husband helping, getting some of the jobs done.
+Then you have your couple talk time while you’re still fresh.
 After that, you both will complete the chores.